This website uses cookies and other technologies to enable and support certain functionalities, and to improve user experience.

 Settings Pane

-Some commonly-used functionalities from the settings pane are also offered in the header of the visualization.
+A few often-used settings and functionalities are also offered separately in the header of the visualization.

 Visualization Settings

-These are settings that directly affect the visualization.
 In particular, they control which data is shown and in which way.

 Show filtered data

 This switch controls if data is visualized although it does not match the currently applied filters.
-If All data is selected, non-matched data is shown in less saturated colors.
-Otherwise, it is not shown at all.

 Display mode